Becoming an Experience-led Company: Part 4

 Customer experience is every employee’s job.
 To make sure you’re hiring people well suited to taking on this responsibility, you want to hire for mindset above all else.
 This means looking for people who are curious, creative, and self-motivated.
 Often, these people are trained in multiple disciplines.
 Even if they specialize in one skill set, they appreciate others—think designers who are curious about technology and technologists who understand (and value) pixel-perfect design.

 Recruiting this kind of talent means investing a lot of effort into how you find, grow, and engage the best people.
 It’s critical to establish trust early in the hiring process and to understand what’s most important to the kinds of candidates you want to reach.
 Often, what matters most is work-life balance, career development, and opportunities for both ownership and cross-functional collaboration.
-The team members who will have the biggest impact on experience are the ones who really want a chance to influence the work and the actual outcomes.
+The team members who will have the biggest impact on the total experience are the ones who really want a chance to influence the work and the actual outcomes.

-Empowering Your Employees
+Empowering Your Employees with the Employee Experience

 Even the best people will only thrive if put in the right environment.
 You need a culture free of common problems like excessive process, poor communication, internal politics, and bad leadership.
 Just as importantly, you need a culture that provides the white-space opportunity for people to engage and be successful without worrying that their ideas will be shot down.
 This means creating an open and highly collaborative environment that encourages cross pollination and innovation.